fmoliveira/web3-stuff/packages/rarity-tools/README.md

 You need a recent version of Node.js installed.
 Node.js version 14+ is recommended.

+Other than Node.js, this project has no npm dependencies.

 ### Preparing JSON file with your NFT traits

 To use this tool, you need a JSON file containing all the traits for each token IDs of your NFT.